jambox-dev/jambox-frontend/README.md

 *   **Internationalization:** [ngx-translate](https://github.com/ngx-translate/core)
 *   **QR Code Generation:** [qrcode](https://github.com/soldair/node-qrcode)

+## Development

+For a detailed guide on local setup, architecture, and coding standards, please see the [Developer Guide](docs/DEVELOPER_GUIDE.md).

 ## Future Development

 We have many ideas for improving Jambox!
 Here are a few possibilities: